jenskeiner/lintr/docs/_index.md

 convenient to organise related rules into smaller sets from which larger rulesets can be composed.
 The larger rulesets can then be applied to repositories.
 This promotes sharing of common rules across repositories, but still alows for fine-grained control over individual repositories.

 Lintr comes with a range of pre-defined rules.
 Every rule has a unique identifier and name.
-You can find a list of all available rules in the [Rules](rules/) section.
+You can find a list of all available rules in the [Rules](./rules/) section.

-Lintr also provides a few pre-defined rulesets.
-The most basic one is the `empty` ruleset which contains no rules and is used by default, absent any other configuration.
+Lintr combines multiple rules into rulesets.
+The most basic one is the pre-defined `empty` ruleset which contains no rules and is used by default, absent any other configuration.
+To apply any actual checks to a repository, you must define a custom ruleset that contains the appropriate rules; see the [next section](#custom-rulesets).
-Like rules, each ruleset also has a unique identifier.
-You can find a list of all available rulesets in the [Rulesets](rulesets/) section.
+Like rules, each ruleset needs to have a unique identifier.

 {{% note %}}
 To avoid confusion, rule and ruleset identifiers must be globally unique.
 Any rule or ruleset must have an ID distinct from that of any other rule or ruleset.